Documentation

 2. Respond to xinfer:cart:request with your current cart

-3. Handle xinfer:cart:action events from the widget (add, remove, update, empty)
+3. Handle xinfer:cart:action events from the widget (add, remove, update, empty, sync)

 Events